 If you simply go to your main bank to withdraw money, you are likely being charged a hidden fee and given a very bad rate.
 The same if you use your credit or debit card to pay in any place.

 The solution to this is very simple and consists of using one modern online banking service such as Revolut, Monzo or Wise.
+These cards eliminate the fees and bad exchange rates your own bank would charge — they don’t waive the ATM operator fee charged by the Spanish bank, which is unavoidable.
+The real benefit is using them to pay by card everywhere you can, so you need to withdraw cash as rarely as possible.
 Alternatively, you can use a travel-friendly credit card such as Halifax Clarity Credit Card, which offers 0 fees when used abroad and uses Mastercard’s exchange rate on that date.

 Some big banks give you a sort of “travel-friendly” credit card with good rates, but in my experience, they are never as good as independent online banks.